John Singleton: 2000s: Continued success

-2010s: Unrealised projects
+2010s: Unrealized projects

 In 2011, Singleton was in talks with Ice Cube, who worked with Singleton on Boyz n the Hood and Higher Learning, to direct a biopic about Cube's rap group N.W.A. before F. Gary Gray was hired in August 2012.
 The film was released in 2015 to positive reviews and box office success.

 Two years later, in 2013, Singleton was attached as the writer-director of a biopic about the life, career and death of rapper Tupac Shakur.
 On April 3, 2015, Singleton reported that production was put on hold.
 Following creative differences with Morgan Creek Productions, Singleton had stepped down as director, and was replaced by Carl Franklin.
 Singleton also stated he was planning on making a competing film about Tupac.

 The film was eventually released in 2017 as All Eyez on Me, which was negatively received by critics and audiences and Singleton himself, who intended to make his own biopic about Shakur as well as a biopic about the rap group Three 6 Mafia, who worked with Singleton on Hustle & Flow, prior to his death in 2019.

-2017-2019: Transition to television and final years
+2017–2019: Transition to television and final years

 Following the release of the critically-panned action thriller film Abduction (2011), Singleton spent the final years of his career focusing on television.

-After directing episodes of the critically acclaimed TV shows Empire and American Crime Story, in 2017, he served as an executive producer and director of the crime drama series Rebel for BET, which focuses on Oakland police officer Rebecca "Rebel" Knight, who after her brother was killed by police, began working as a private investigator.
+After directing episodes of the critically acclaimed TV shows Empire and The People v.
+O. J. Simpson: American Crime Story, in 2017, he served as an executive producer and director of the crime drama series Rebel for BET, which focuses on Oakland police officer Rebecca "Rebel" Knight, who after her brother was killed by police, began working as a private investigator.

 That same year, Snowfall, a crime drama series co-created and executively produced by Singleton for FX, premiered on July 5, 2017.
 Singleton co-wrote the screenplays for the first two episodes with series creators Eric Amadio and Dave Andron and directed the finales for the first two seasons.
-The series stars Damson Idris as Franklin Saint, a budding young drug dealer from South Central L.A., and it depicts how the community is affected by the 1980s crack epidemic.
+The series stars Damson Idris as Franklin Saint, a budding young drug dealer from South Central L.A., and it depicts how the community is affected by the 1980s crack epidemic, and the CIA involvement in trafficking the drug.
 This was one of the last projects Singleton worked on before his death in 2019.

 Influences and themes

-Influences

-Singleton cited the original Star Wars film as one of his strongest influences and the works of filmmaker Steven Spielberg and playwright August Wilson as a source of inspiration.
-Singleton was influenced by his friend and fellow filmmaker Spike Lee.
-The two met in 1986, at a screening of Lee's film She's Gotta Have It, two weeks before Singleton started attending USC.
+Singleton cited filmmaker George Lucas and Lucas's original Star Wars film as one of his strongest influences, as well as the works of filmmaker Steven Spielberg and playwright August Wilson.
+Singleton was also influenced by his friend and fellow filmmaker Spike Lee.
+The two met in 1986, at a screening of Lee's film She's Gotta Have It, two weeks before Singleton started attending the University of Southern California (USC).

-Themes

-Singleton's films have received praise for their authentic representation of the black experience in America whilst also incorporating a hip-hop energy and style.
-His films have often examined black masculinity, violence, racism and ethnicity, racial prejudice, trauma, and other political themes.